pyeventsourcing/kurrentdbclient/README.md

 one gRPC target.
 If there are several gRPC targets, they must be separated from each other with the "," character.

-Each gRPC target should indicate an KurrentDB gRPC server socket, all in the same KurrentDB cluster, by specifying a host and a port number separated with the ":" character.
+Each gRPC target should indicate a KurrentDB gRPC server socket, all in the same KurrentDB cluster, by specifying a host and a port number separated with the ":" character.
 The host may be a hostname that can be resolved to an IP address, or an IP address.